Algorithmic-Bitcoin/abtc-miner-electron/README.md

     Users should have Ethereum endpoint RPC, like infura.
     * How to get a Ethereum endpoint RPC?
 Register [infura](https://infura.io/) account, then you will have 3 free endpoint RPC.
-    * The infura endpoint RPC should be http format, something like: `https://kovan.infura.io/v3/bacd74e720210d858b29a1b5643fd3b3` (Don't use it, it just a example.)
+    * The infura endpoint RPC should be http format, something like: `https://mainnet.infura.io/v3/bacd74e720210d858b29a1b5643fd3b3` (Don't use it, it just a example.)

 2. Ethereum account with ETH

     Users need some ETH to pay gas when submit mined block.
+You need enough ETH to pay gas when you submit a mined block.

 ### Let's party!